Low Carb Cheeseburger Casserole is made with ground beef, Italian sausage, onions, garlic, broccoli and of course – cheese! So good!

-In my recipe share earlier this week for LOW CARB CHEESEBURGER SALAD, I mentioned I was going to try to categorize recipes on the site as best as possible (if I know for certain it falls under a certain diet category).
+I mentioned earlier this week that I was going to try to my best to categorize recipes on the site as best as possible (if I know for certain it falls under a certain diet category).
 This is another recipe that fits into the low carb category.
-It's a cheesy low carb hamburger casserole with Italian sausage and there is some broccoli added in there to get some veggies in the mix.
+It’s a cheesy low carb hamburger casserole with Italian sausage and there is some broccoli added in there to get some veggies in the mix!

 TIPS FOR MAKING CHEESEBURGER CASSEROLE:

 - Feel free to switch out the broccoli for another veggie you like.
 Squash and zucchini would work.
 If you aren’t doing low carb, you could definitely add par-boiled sliced potatoes.

 - If you prefer a little crunch in your topping, you could sprinkle some crushed Ritz crackers on top.

 - There are a lot of ways to change this up.
 It re-heats really well and also freezes really well if you want to make it ahead of time.
 Also, if you are like me, be generous with the garlic!

 INGREDIENTS NEEDED: (FULL RECIPE AT THE BOTTOM OF THE POST)